 Step 2 — Immigration

 Present your passport (with visa) and your e-Arrival QR code to the immigration officer.
 If you completed the e-Arrival online before the flight, you will access a dedicated faster line.
-If you did not, tablets are available in the airport to fill it out on-site — expect additional time.
+If you did not, tablets are available at the airport to fill it out on-site — expect additional time.

 Step 3 — Customs